 6. Availability & Delivery Time

-As a brand, you can benefit from monitoring if your resellers communicate a clear delivery time and stock text.
-Once shoppers ordered a product online, they want it, and they want it fast!
+You can benefit from monitoring if your resellers communicate a clear delivery time and stock text.
+Once shoppers order a product online, they want it, and they want it fast!
 On average global consumers expect to wait less than three days (2.85) for their order to be delivered (Wunderman Thompson's future shopping report).

-Start monitoring the metrics needed to significantly reduce your product returns!
+Start monitoring the metrics needed to reduce your brands' product returns significantly!